"Place a jelly bean in front of each child. Say: When I say 'go,' roll your jelly bean across the room using only your nose!"

 - Start by naming yellow.
 Then after a minute or so name a different color.
 Repeat the activity five or six times.
 End by naming all the colors.

-– Then say: Orange!
-Grab the orange balloon and hold it high.
+- Then say: Orange!
+Grab your orange balloon and hold it high.
 Say: Now follow me as we go back to our lesson!

 You’ll need a paper plate for each child.

 - Give each child a paper plate, then have the children skip around the room while holding onto their plates.
 Whenever you say, “Broken dishes,” have the children drop their plates and shout “uh-oh!”
 Then have children pretend to clean up the mess.
 After they pick up their plates, let them continue to skip until you call out “Broken dishes” again.

 - Repeat the activity three or four times.
 Then say: Let’s set the table back at our lesson to find out what’s cooking.